harsh28032005/Blogging-WebSite/README.md

 - If the blog document doesn't exist then return an HTTP status of 404 with a body like [this](#error-response-structure)

 ### DELETE /blogs?queryParams
-- Delete blog documents by category, authorid, tag name, subcategory name, unpublished
+- Delete blog documents by category, author_id, tag name, subcategory name, unpublished
 - If the blog document doesn't exist then return an HTTP status of 404 with a body like [this](#error-response-structure)

 ## Phase II